 - Personal cooking appliances (with the exception of students moving into Frontenac, Prescott and Leeds Houses)

-You will be informed of the room type you are assigned (double or single room & traditional or suite residence) in the Residence Information email you will receive in your Carleton email account at the end of July/ beginning of August.
+You will be informed of the room type you are assigned (double or single room & traditional or suite residence) in the Residence Information email you will receive in your Carleton email account at the end of July.
 Your actual room number is not disclosed prior to check-in.
 A further email will be sent mid-August to inform you of your assigned building and mailbox number.
 Once you receive this information email, please take the time to learn about your assigned building.
 These building profiles will give you a clear view of what to expect your room to look like and what is provided.

 Are you going to be living off-campus?
 Not to worry, Dining Services has meal plans geared specifically towards off-campus students and their lifestyles.
 Visit their website for more info!